MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Design_for_Digital_Fabrication__Laser_Cutting_/!index.md

 ![project_curve_script.png](project_curve_script.png)

 To begin, we will find the projection curves of the Brep on the cutting plane for the slices.
 Next, we'll 'bake' our curves from Grasshopper into Rhino.
 In Grasshopper, 'baking' refers to the process of transforming the generated geometry into actual geometry in the Rhino workspace.
-To do this, simply right-click on the 'Geometries' output from the 'OpenNest' component and select 'Bake'.
+To do this, simply right-click on the 'Geometries' output from the **OpenNest** component and select **Bake**.
 This will transfer the nested slices into Rhino.

 ![curve_projection.png](curve_projection.png)